araalinetworks/api/doc/source/gettingstarted.rst

   :alt: Araalictl assessment -start

+It might take upto a minute for the araali daemonset to start, and "Waiting for Araali firewall to start" will show SUCCESS.

-Install all the apps that you want to test on your cluster.
+Now, install all the apps that you want to test on your cluster.

 After running the tests, you can stop the assessment.
 Community Edition allows you to run point-in-time assessments (vs continuous monitoring/security, which